As an Amazon Associate, I earn from qualifying purchases.

 Mashed potatoes are so comforting and delicious.
 Now you can take a classic dish, combine it with amazing Boursin cheese, and take your mashed spuds to the next level.

 If you’ve never had Boursin cheese before, you’re in for a real treat!
 Boursin is a soft spreadable Gournay cheese that is flavored with herbs and garlic.
-It’s incredible!
+It’s incredible and it is SO GOOD in mashed potatoes!

 Stock – I used chicken stock, but feel free to sub in veggie broth or turkey broth if you have any on hand.